How to apply for a national ID card (osobna iskaznica): Guide for 2024

 You may find information on this requirement here.

-5. A birth certificate and a proof of citizenship
+Birth certificate or proof of citizenship

 For children, the request for an ID card must be submitted by a parent or a legal representative.

 When you pick up your ID card, you’ll receive an initial password and PIN for its activation.
 The activation procedure can be done via e-OI web portal.